-There were 20,765 possession of marijuana under two ounce cases filed in the last five years in Tarrant County alone.
+There were 20,765 cases of possession of marijuana, under two ounces, filed in the last five years in Tarrant County alone.
 About 2,000 more cases were filed for other marijuana charges in Tarrant County over that same period.
 Almost all of the clients who hired us were able to achieve the following outcomes:

 - Avoid jail time;